Guntram Boso: The suitor Gondovald

 In 581, Gogon (or Gogo), King Childebert's fosterer, died; he was replaced by Waldalenus (or Wandelin), a close associate of Bishop Gilles of Reims.
 From then on, Wandelène was the shadow ruler of the kingdom of Metz.
-Very close to King Chilperic (or Chilperich), Gilles concluded an alliance between their two kingdoms against that of Gontran.
+Very close to King Chilperic (or Chilperich), Gilles concluded an alliance between their two kingdoms against that of Guntram.
 To bolster his hold on power, the bishop took care of the kingdom's leading figures.
-He offered Gontran Boson a position of great responsibility.
+He offered Guntram Boso a position of great responsibility.

-At the beginning of 582, Gontran Boson was sent by Gilles on a diplomatic mission to Constantinople on a mission to find Gundoald (or Gondowald), the bastard son of King Chlothar (or Chlothaire).
-Emperor Tiberius and Childebert's grandees needed a suitor to destabilize King Gontran's territory.
-Gontran Boson and Gondovald landed in Marseille with a rich treasure provided by the emperor.
+At the beginning of 582, Guntram Boso was sent by Gilles on a diplomatic mission to Constantinople on a mission to find Gundoald (or Gondowald), the bastard son of King Chlothar (or Chlothaire).
+Emperor Tiberius and Childebert's grandees needed a suitor to destabilize King Guntram's territory.
+Guntram Boso and Gondovald landed in Marseille with a rich treasure provided by the emperor.
 His next project was to place Gondovald under the protection of Mummolus, in Avignon.
-At the beginning of 583, the nobles made a pact with Chilperic against Gontran and abandoned Gondovald.
-The pretender withdrew to an island in Provence, while Gontran Boson and Duke Dynamius of Marseille shared part of the imperial treasury.
-Boson then left Marseille to return home to Auvergne.
+At the beginning of 583, the nobles made a pact with Chilperic against Guntram and abandoned Gondovald.
+The pretender withdrew to an island in Provence, while Guntram Boso and Duke Dynamius of Marseille shared part of the imperial treasury.
+Boso then left Marseille to return home to Auvergne.